armaan-n/ImprovedTextEditor/README.md

 Within the terminal, enter the "Application" directory locatated within "PseudoNotes-main"

-Type out the command `nmp start` and enjoy.
+Type out the command `npm start` and enjoy.